 While the industry endeavours to make changes in their everyday practices, consumers also play a valuable role as catalysts of change, as Ryan Chetiyawardana notes: “There’s so much that can be done just by asking the question: where did this come from?
 The more and more people start to ask those questions, the more venues will realise that it’s important to the consumer.
 It doesn’t need to be a massive assault or a boycott of things because again that doesn’t help things change in a proactive way – say if you see vegetables on the menu, ask where they came from?
 Even if they [the venue] don’t know at first, they’ll realise that it’s important to their guests and it will start to do a shift in change.”

-London has a vibrant bar scene thanks to the likes of Lyaness, as well as Matt Whiley’s Hackney-based bar, Scout, and Bermondsey’s Nine Lives – all of which operate sustainably.
+London has a vibrant bar scene thanks to the likes of Lyaness, as well as Matt Whiley’s Hackney-based bar, Scout – both of which operate sustainably.
 Many bars and bartenders worldwide look to London’s example as a source of inspiration.
-“There’s a really community at the moment,” the Lyaness founder says.
+“There’s a real community at the moment,” the Lyaness founder says.
 “But I think there’s going to be more of a chance to pool resources in the future.
 There’s a company called Foodchain that’s doing stuff that enables you as a community to support a local farmer and that farmer wouldn’t have otherwise been able to do it just supplying one place in London.
 So then as a group of bars or group of restaurants or a mix of them, you can support that farmer, and that’s really powerful.”